 1. Compulsory Module: Methodology of Philosophical Thinking h ECTS- Credits a.
-SL Introduction to Scientific Working Formal design of scientific papers; the process of preparing scientific papers; dealing with scientific literature and libraries; literature research; correct quoting; presentation of relevant lexicons, theological and philosophical standard works and specialist journals as well as source works 1 2 b.
+PS Introduction to Scientific Working Formal design of scientific papers; the process of preparing scientific papers; dealing with scientific literature and libraries; literature research; correct quoting; presentation of relevant lexicons, theological and philosophical standard works and specialist journals as well as source works 1 2 b.
 VO Critical Thinking Introduction to the elementary rules of critical handling of validity claims and various types of argumentation, in particular for the detection and analysis of misleading representations 1 1.5 c.
-VO Hermeneutics "Explaining" and "understanding"; conditions and norms of understanding; analysis of the ideological backgrounds of scientific, commonplace and religious conceptual systems 1 1.5 Total 3 5 Learning Outcomes: The students can properly apply the scientific formalities necessary for philosophical work; they can independently represent and critically evaluate claims to validit in various areas of human thought and action.
+VO Hermeneutics "Explaining" and "understanding"; conditions and norms of understanding; analysis of the ideological backgrounds of scientific, commonplace and religious conceptual systems 1.5 Total 3 5 Learning Outcomes: The students can properly apply the scientific formaliti philosophical work; they can independently represent and critically evaluate clin various areas of human thought and action.
 Prerequisites: none